A gorgeously eclectic bolthole-for-2, within easy distance of beaches, marshes and gastro pubs

 Sleep 2 + baby

 This amazing cottage caused us to double take when we discovered it.
-Over 2 years in the making, it is the very definition of rustic luxe, combining ancient flint walls and heavy oak beams with Aesop toiletries, a high-spec kitchen, and, surely, the most beautiful bathroom in Norfolk, with a sunken bath-for-2.
+Over 2 years in the making, it is the very definition of rustic luxe, combining ancient flint walls and heavy oak beams with Aesop toiletries, a high-spec kitchen, and the most beautiful bathroom, with a sunken bath-for-2.
 It was once a gardener’s cottage to the main house where the owners live, and they’ve paid tribute to this by filling the open-plan space with a variety of gorgeous plants.
 A woodburner keeps things cosy in the colder months; in spring you can throw open the top half of the stable door and listen to owls hooting as you relax.

 The surrounding hamlet dates back to the Domesday Book, but thankfully the local pub – a quick wander up the road – is a modern gastro affair.
 And you’re within easy distance of North Norfolk’s highlights for day trips: vast sandy dunes, shingle beaches, and the famous marshes for circular walks amongst postcard-perfect views.